markokajzer/discord-soundbot/README.md

 ### Adding sounds

 You can add sounds to the bot by typing `!add` and attaching a file.
 Accepted file formats and a limit to the size are configurable.
+The name of the sound can only contain alphanumeric characters.

 ### Playing sounds

 Type `!sounds` to get a list of all sounds that are available to your bot.
-Play any sound by prefixing it with `!`, e.g. `!onlygame`.
+Play any sound by prefixing it with `!`, e.g. `!rickroll`.
 Play a random sound with `!random`.

 All sounds will be added to a queue and played in succession.
 To halt the playback and empty the queue type `!stop`.